JonDotsoy/artur/README.md

 });
 ```

-Note that this will set the `Access-Control-Allow-Origin` header to `*`, allowing requests from any origin.
+Note that this sets the `Access-Control-Allow-Origin` header to `*`, allowing requests from any origin.
 You can also specify a specific origin or origins by passing an options object to the `cors()` function.

 For example: